• Overview

 Scene: The Red Thread - @Heide Froste & @Reinolt Froste

-Year of the Emperor 280, Beltane.
+Year of the Emperor 280, Sonnenhoch.
 Konigsheim.

 @The Onyx Dragon was all lacquer and velvet, its walls paneled in blackwood and its chandeliers shaped like curling serpents.
 Nobles lounged in alcoves like coiled cats, sipping wine and trading pleasantries with the precision of fencing masters.
 The salon was a place to be seen, but never truly known.